CSCfi/csc-user-guide/docs/cloud/launch-vm-from-web-gui.md

 # Launching a virtual machine with the cPouta web interface

+!!!
+Warning

+    You should also get familiar with the security instructions and the terms of Pouta accounting before launching your first virtual machine.

 This document explains a simple way to launch a VM.
 To proceed, you should have an account and chapters XXX?? covered.
 You might also want to take a look at the webinar recording [in YouTube](https://www.youtube.com/watch?v=CIO8KRbgDoI).